-The charge for Freshman Orientation 2016 is $160 and will be listed on your confirmation when you register for Orientation.
+The charge for our First-year 2-Day Orientation is $160 and will be listed on your confirmation when you register for Orientation.
 The cost covers all Orientation expenses including several meals, an overnight stay in a residence hall for students, your Common Reading book, inventories and materials that will be provided to you as applicable to your session.
 After you register for Orientation through myApp, please save your Orientation confirmation email; it includes your estimated Orientation charges.

 View the schedule of events.
 Students will receive a printed schedule of events and other materials upon check-in.